Getting a new puppy is no joke.

 Collar & Tag

 Not the most exciting, but don’t leave these off your list!
+Some dog collars can be personalized with your pet's name and your phone number.

 The most important grooming equipment for your new puppy is probably nail clippers.
 Puppy nails are super sharp and can become painful when left unattended.